MCP Server

 Installation

 For projects created from the Coalesce template, MCP server configuration is included in the VS Code workspace settings.
-If you're looking to add this to an existing project, or to your user settings, choose from the command palette either MCP: Open Workspace Folder MCP Configuration
+If you're looking to add this to an existing project, or to your user settings, choose from the command palette either MCP: Open Workspace Folder MCP Configuration or MCP: Open User Configuration and add the following to the file:

 {